Playing Rules

 B) If the situation is not handled in a reasonable amount of time, the player must leave the game and be replaced.
 The player is then subject to the re-entry rule.
 If no substitutes are available, play will continue without the player.
 The player, then, may re-enter the game when they are deemed legal for participation.

-1. A co-rec line-up consists of 8, 9, 10, 11, or 12.
-10 players play in the field with 2 extra hitters (EH), which must consist of one male and one female.
+1. A co-ed line-up consists of 8, 9, or 10.
+9 players play in the field with 1 extra hitter (EH), which may consist of any gender.
 Teams must have 8 players to begin a game.
-The following combinations are the only acceptable combinations: 4M / 4F, 4M / 5F, 5M / 4F, 5M / 5F, 5M / 6F, 6M / 5F, 6M / 6F (beware the spot of a 10th or 12th batter being declared an out if an uneven number of one gender because 2M or 2F cannot bat back to back).
+The following combinations are the only acceptable combinations: 4M / 4F, 4M / 5F, 5M / 4F.

-3. The batting order shall alternate male and female batters.
+3. The batting order does not need to alternate between male and female batters.

 XIV.
 3-PITCH RULE MODIFICATIONS